nemomobile/eventfeed/README.rst

   - sending requests to a thumbnailer service,
   - emitting signals upon adding or removal events from the storage.

-2. trivial wrapper library around a proxy to `org.nemomobile.events.EventFeed`.
+2. trivial wrapper library (libmeegotouchevents) around a proxy to `org.nemomobile.events.EventFeed`.
 This library serves as public API.

 3. QtQuick component listening to signals from the D-Bus service and updating component's view.

+4. `libeventfeed` used by `eventfeedd` and by the QtQuick component to deal with event storage.

 In order to decrease startup time the QtQuick components initializes its view by loading event items from the storage directly.